Richard Smoley: Consciousness

-The Human Self
+Human selfhood

 Smoley characterizes human consciousness in terms of his contrast of self and other.
-In this case, however, he uses slightly different terminology, often speaking of "I" and "the world."
+In this case, however, he uses slightly different terminology.
+In Inner Christianity, he speaks of "I" and "the world."
 The "I," or "true I" (he uses both expressions), in his view, is not the ordinary ego but a deeper, transpersonal entity that simply sees or experiences.
 He explicitly equates this "I" with a number of concepts from the world's spiritual traditions.
 This true "I" — the consciousness that looks out at the world through each of us as through so many windows — has many names.
 Esoteric Christianity calls it the Son; the Logos; Sophia, or "wisdom"; or the kingdom of heaven.
 For the Hindus it is atman; the Dzogchen tradition of Tibetan Buddhism speaks of it as rigpa, "pure consciousness"; other Buddhists call it "Buddha nature or simply "mind."
-You can never see it, because it is that which sees.
+You can never see it, Smoley contends, because it is that which sees.
 Francis of Assisi alluded to this when he said, "What we are looking for is what is looking."

 Over and against this "I," which is "that which experiences," Smoley posits that which "is experienced — whether inside ourselves or outside."
 This statement highlights one unusual aspect of Smoley's views.
 He claims that it is possible to step back and look at the contents of one's own psyche as if it belonged to a third party.
 In one meditative exercise that he gives, he says, "even your most intimate feelings and desires will pass before you like images on a screen."
 Thus for Smoley, even what is usually seen as the internal realm of the psyche is part of the "world" that is experienced.

 Smoley relates these observations to the ancient Christian division of the body, soul, and spirit, which, he claims, has become obscured over the centuries.
 The body, that is, the physical body, constitutes one level.
 The psyche (which he explicitly equates with the soul, on the grounds that in most versions of the New Testament the Greek word translated as "soul" is psyche) is the total constellation of an individual's thoughts, images, and feelings, conscious and unconscious.
 The third element, the spirit, the "I" or "true I," as he puts it, "seems to have no power, no volition of its own, yet it is that in you which is constantly awake and experiences all that passes for your life."

 Smoley claims that the sum total of experiences, physical and psychological, are what esoteric Christianity calls "the world."
-Thus he uses this term in a more specific sense than has generally been done.
+Thus he uses this term in a more precise sense than has generally been done.
 For Smoley, the Gospel of John in particular, with its frequent and emphatic contrast of "I" with "the world" (e.g., "Be of good cheer, for I have overcome the world"; John 16:33), is an exposition of this fundamental duality.